edmondchuc/rdflib-orm/README.md

 # rdflib-orm

 A Python ORM for working with RDF.
+Note, this is experimental software not suited for production, yet.

 ## Usage